astropy/specutils/docs/fitting.rst

 your own template models tailored to your specific spectra and skip this function entirely.

-For example, based on the spectrum defined above:
+For example, based on the spectrum defined above we can first select a region:

 .. code-block:: python